rhpandit11/Data-Theory/spark/spark_fundamental.md

 6. Persistent Storage: Intermediate data generated during transformations can be stored in memory or on disk.
 This allows Spark to use persisted data in case of node failures instead of recomputing it.
 7. Driver Recovery: If the driver node fails, the driver's state can be recovered by restarting the application and re-executing the driver code.
 8. Dynamic Resource Allocation: Spark supports dynamic allocation of cluster resources.
 This means that if a node fails, its resources can be reclaimed and reallocated to other tasks, ensuring efficient resource utilization.

 ---

-Lazy Evoluation: In spark it's a powerful concept that allows the optimization of data processing tasks by postponing the execution of transformations until an action is called.

-work: When we apply a transformations, spark records it but doesn't executes it immediately, meaning it builds dag of transformations and the execution occurs only when an action is triggered.

-Benefits:

-1. Optimization: Spark can optimize the entire computation plan by evaluating only the required transformations, skipping unnecessary work.
-2. Fault tolerance: Lazy evaluation allows Spark to recompute only the lost or incomplete data, ensuring fault tolerance.
-3. Performance: It enables pipelining of tasks, reducing the need to write intermediate results to disk.

-What if Mapreduce has lazy evoluation:

-1. On-demand processing 2.
-Resource Optimization 3.Pipeline Fusion 4.
-Reducing Redundant computations

-What if spark does not have lazy evoluation:

-Without lazy evaluation, Spark would need to execute transformations immediately, leading to unnecessary computations and increased memory usage.

-This could result in performance degradation, especially for complex data processing tasks involving multiple transformations.

----